rtuts67/snowhost/README.md

 User stories:

-As a user I would like the ability to register as a Ski Host As a user I would like to be able to see a list of registered ski hosts with their email and the ski resort they can give me a tour.
+As a user I would like the ability to register as a Ski Host.

+As a user I would like to be able to see a list of registered ski hosts with their email and the ski resort they can give me a tour.

 Page Scaffolding:

-Home page: Will have a small description of the purpose of the website, and a section for site visitor to register as a ski host
+Home page: Will have a small description of the purpose of the website, and a section for site visitor to register as a ski host.

-When information is submitted, It will go to a small data base on my comp for using postgres and sequel for the ski host registered user information
+When information is submitted, It will go to a small data base on my comp for using postgres and sequel for the ski host registered user information.

-Select A Ski Host Page will render the list of ski hosts registered in the database
+Select A Ski Host Page will render the list of ski hosts registered in the database.

-Contact Us will have basic email information
+Contact Us will have basic email information.